 The inscriptions on the sculptures carved onto the walls of the temple are predominantly in Sanskrit.
 They talk about various philosophies of Saivism and the Pallava dynasty.
 There are mentions of the character traits of Rajasimha Pallava and the similarities to that of Lord Shiva.
 A few references from the Mahabharatha are also present.

 The study of the temple by archaeologists over the years gives them enough facts to understand the history and immense culture of Kanchipuram.
 The inscriptions help determine the magnitude of impact the Pallava dynasty had on the town.

 As the devotees enter, they first greet the huge statue of Nandi at the entrance of the temple.
 Luscious gardens and a temple pond add a touch of nature to the canvas of the temple.

-The temple comprises of various shrines devoted to Lord Shiva.
-The principle shrine dons a Vimana (tower) and has 9 sub-shrines surrounding it, built by Rajasimha Pallava.
+The temple comprises various shrines devoted to Lord Shiva.
+The principal shrine dons a Vimana (tower) and has 9 sub-shrines surrounding it, built by Rajasimha Pallava.
 The smaller shrine right in front of them is built by his son, Mahendravarman III.

 There are multiple smaller shrines on the inner walls of the temple which depict various forms of Lord Shiva.
 Murals and sculptures with engraved inscriptions adorn various parts of the temple.

 To provide a strong and stable base, the use of granite is there for the foundation.
 The remaining components of the temple are built out of sandstone as is opposing to the other temples in Kanchipuram which are built out of hard stones.

 The principal shrine chambers a Shiva Lingam made from black granite.
 It has 16 sided and spans to a height of 6 feet and a diameter of 3 feet.
 It has a circumambulatory passage surrounding the inner sanctum, which is the place of Lingam.